Death by burning: Extrajudicial burnings in Latin America

 A young Guatemalan woman, Alejandra María Torres, was attacked by a mob in Guatemala City on 15 December 2009.
 The mob alleged that Torres had attempted to rob passengers on a bus.
 Torres was beaten, doused with gasoline, and set on fire, but was able to put the fire out before sustaining life-threatening burns.
 Police intervened and arrested Torres.
 Torres was forced to go topless throughout the ordeal and subsequent arrest, and many photographs were taken and published.
 Approximately 219 people were lynched in Guatemala in 2009, of whom 45 died.

-In May 2015, a sixteen-year-old girl was allegedly burned to death in Río Bravo, Guatemala, by a vigilante mob after being accused by some of involvement in the killing of a taxi driver earlier in the month.
+In May 2015, a sixteen-year-old girl was allegedly burned to death in Río Bravo, Guatemala, by a vigilante mob after being accused of involvement in the killing of a taxi driver earlier in the month.

 In Chile during public mass protests held against the military regime of General Augusto Pinochet on 2 July 1986, engineering student Carmen Gloria Quintana, 18, and Chilean-American photographer Rodrigo Rojas de Negri, 19, were arrested by a Chilean Army patrol in the Los Nogales neighborhood of Santiago.
 The two were searched and beaten before being doused in gasoline and burned alive by Chilean troops.
 Rojas was killed, while Quintana survived but with severe burns.

 Lynchings and killings by burning in the United States

 Burnings continued as a method of lynching in the United States in the late 19th and early 20th centuries, particularly in the South.
 One of the most notorious extrajudicial burnings in modern history occurred in Waco, Texas on 15 May 1916.
 Jesse Washington, an African-American farmhand, after having been convicted of the rape and subsequent murder of a white woman, was taken by a mob to a bonfire, castrated, doused in coal oil, and hanged by the neck from a chain over the bonfire, slowly burning to death.
 A postcard from the event still exists, showing a crowd standing next to Washington's charred corpse with the words on the back "This is the barbecue we had last night.
 My picture is to the left with a cross over it.
 Your son, Joe".
 This attracted international condemnation and is remembered as the "Waco Horror".

-More recently, during the 1980 New Mexico State Penitentiary riot, a number of inmates were burnt to death by fellow prisoners, who used blowtorches.
+More recently, during the 1980 New Mexico State Penitentiary riot, a number of inmates were burnt to death by fellow prisoners, who threw flammable liquids into locked cells and ignited the fuel using blowtorches.